OpenSAGE/opensage.github.io/posts/roads_how_boring/part_3_build_a_graph_data_structure.md

 But how does the engine decide which segment should be rotated?
 And what happens when more than two segments are connected?
 What about cyclic graphs?

-It took a lot of experimenting with complex graphs like the one below to figure it out.
+It took a lot of experimenting with complex graphs like this one to figure it out:

 ![Aligned road graph](./aligned_graph.png)